InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/maturity-model.md

 ## Patlet

 The InnerSource practices are spreading to multiple teams and departments, however the understanding of what constitutes an InnerSource project varies.
-Defining a maturity model enablesq teams to do a self-assessment and discover patterns and practices that they are not yet aware of.
+Defining a maturity model enables teams to do a self-assessment and discover patterns and practices that they are not yet aware of.

 ## Problem